Sample listings — settlement pages on this site are illustrative examples, not real cases

 In most consumer class actions the harm to any one person was small — a few dollars in junk fees, a privacy leak, a slightly defective product.
 Per-person payouts reflect that.
 The point isn't to make you rich; it's to take the company's ill-gotten gains away from them.

 We are not a law firm and we do not represent you.
-We are independent journalists and product builders who summarize public court records.
-If you need actual legal advice, we can refer you to a participating consumer-protection attorney for a free consultation.
+We are an educational site that explains how the class action process works.
+If you need actual legal advice, talk to a licensed consumer-protection attorney in your state.

 Can I get a settlement reopened if I miss it?